Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Extending to Episodes

 This result extends to the online setting naturally.
 In this case, the agent spends the first $AN$ time steps collecting samples and builds the empirical estimates of the experts.
 After this time, the agent continues as if it were bootstrapped.
 Since these expert policies do not change with episodes, the agent only incurs this additional $AN$ regret once.
-This leads to the following guarantee:
+We summarize this in the following corollary.

-\begin{theorem} The online estimation of the estimation oracles adds an additional regret of $AN$ to that in Theorem \ref{thm: regret with bootstrapping}.
+\begin{corollary} The online estimation of the estimation oracles adds an additional regret of $AN$ to that in Theorem \ref{thm: regret with bootstrapping}.
 The total regret of the online process can be bounded as